RisingStack/writing-testable-apis-the-basics/README.md

 ## Unit tests

 Unit tests are the basic building block of tests, where each test case is independent from others.
-Unit tests provide a living documentation of the system.
-Unit tests are extremely valuable for design feedback: one looking at your test cases can figure out easily what the given unit does, how you engineered it, what interfaces does it expose.
+Unit tests provide a living documentation of the system and are extremely valuable for design feedback: one looking at your test cases can figure out easily what the given unit does, how you engineered it, what interfaces does it expose.